Klipper3d/klipper/docs/Config_Reference.md

 ```
 [bltouch]
 sensor_pin:
 #   Pin connected to the BLTouch sensor pin.
+Most BLTouch devices
+#   require a pullup on the sensor pin (prefix the pin name with "^").
-This parameter must be
+#   This parameter must be provided.
-#   provided.
 control_pin:
 #   Pin connected to the BLTouch control pin.
 This parameter must be
 #   provided.